douglasgreen/outlines/computing/computer_science/computer_science.md

 #### Conclusion

 Learning programming fundamentals is a journey of understanding the way we communicate with computers.
-It involves learning a language\'s syntax, grasping basic programming concepts, and practicing by writing actual code.
+It involves learning a language's syntax, grasping basic programming concepts, and practicing by writing actual code.
 Over time, these fundamentals serve as the foundation for more advanced topics in software development.

 ## Data Structures

 Data structures are fundamental concepts in computer science and programming, playing a crucial role in efficiently organizing, storing, and managing data in a computer system.
-Here, we\'ll delve into three common types of data structures: arrays, lists, and trees, and discuss the importance of efficient data organization along with real-world applications.
+Here, we'll delve into three common types of data structures: arrays, lists, and trees, and discuss the importance of efficient data organization along with real-world applications.

 ### Understanding Arrays, Lists, and Trees